Bryan Carrigan: Solo work

-As a solo artist Carrigan produced his first two records Passing Lights and Focus in 2011.
+As a solo artist, Carrigan produced his first two records Passing Lights and Focus in 2011.
 John Diliberto of Echoes wrote that, "It wasn't until he hit 42 in 2011 that Bryan Carrigan released his first solo album, Passing Lights.
 But before the shrink wrap came off that one he put out a second CD, Focus.
 Each disc had a different kind of effervescent electronic music."
 His third studio album Windows was released in 2012.
 After the release of Windows Bill Binkelman wrote that, "Over the course of just three albums, Bryan Carrigan has established himself as an electronic music maestro and someone of substantial importance to follow for any fan of the genre who wants to stay ahead of the curve."
 Zone Music Reporter also named Windows a nominee for its 2012 Best Ambient Album of the Year award.
 His 2013 album Below Zero won the ZMR Music Award for Best Chill/Groove album in May 2014.

 Solo discography

 Film career

 He received his first position on a major film as an unaccredited re-recording mixer and music programmer on the 1997 film Grosse Pointe Blank.
 He was credited as scoring consultant.
-As a programmer he worked on the films K-PAX, Elektra, The Skeleton Key, The Sentinel, Jennifer's Body, Bad News Bears, Wimbledon, Charlie's Angels: Full Throttle, Tropic Thunder, and The Secret Life of Walter Mitty.
-He was also a digital editor for the films Tropic Thunder, DodgeBall: A True Underdog Story, You, Me and Dupree, Starsky & Hutch, 13 Going in 30, Along Came Polly, Blades of Glory, and Year One, as well as digital recorder for the films The Devil Wears Prada, The 40-Year-Old Virgin, Marley & Me, Diary of a Wimpy Kid, and Abduction.
+As a programmer, he worked on the films K-PAX, Elektra, The Skeleton Key, The Sentinel, Jennifer's Body, Bad News Bears, Wimbledon, Charlie's Angels: Full Throttle, Tropic Thunder, and The Secret Life of Walter Mitty.
+He was also a digital editor for the films Tropic Thunder, DodgeBall: A True Underdog Story, You, Me and Dupree, Starsky & Hutch, 13 Going on 30, Along Came Polly, Blades of Glory, and Year One, as well as digital recorder for the films The Devil Wears Prada, The 40-Year-Old Virgin, Marley & Me, Diary of a Wimpy Kid, and Abduction.
 On the film Superbad he served as the computer editor.
 As music editor, he served on the films including Passengers, The Babymakers, 88 Minutes, Righteous Kill, Dedication, The Merry Gentleman, Meet Bill, The Winning Season, and Mother and Child.
-As a music scoring mixer he served on films including Grosse Pointe Blank, Chaos Theory, Pretty Persuasion, RX, and Danika.
+As a music scoring mixer, he served on films including Grosse Pointe Blank, Chaos Theory, Pretty Persuasion, RX, and Danika.
 In all, Carrigan has over 100 music department film credits to his name.

 Television career

 Carrigan has worked on several television shows in the musical department, including a position as music editor for Devious Maids, as well as television films Have a Little Faith and Sex and Lies in Sin City, music scoring mixer for a few episodes of the comedy series Community, and music programmer for Masters of Science Fiction and Masters of Horror, which won the 2006 Primetime Emmy Award for Outstanding Original Main Title Theme Music.
-He was also a recordist for The Starter Wife mini-series.
+He was also a recordist for The Starter Wife miniseries.